masashitsubaki/molecularGNN_smiles/README.md

 ## Training of our neural network using your molecular property dataset
 In this repository, we provide a dataset of classification (see dataset/classification/HIV) and regression (see dataset/regression/photovoltaic).
-If you prepare dataset with the same format as "smiles_property.txt" in a new directory, you can train our neural network using your dataset by the above two commands (i) and (ii).
+If you prepare a dataset with the same format as "smiles_property.txt" in a new directory, you can train our neural network using your dataset by the above two commands (i) and (ii).